Ardeelia/AI-OPS_assn1/README.md

 The video is located in the drive link shared above

-Screenshot results as requested are attached in the Q2 Folder
+Screenshot results as requested are attached in the Q2 Folder as well as the code snippets for Q2

 Q3
 The video is located in the drive link shared above